 Growing a healthy lawn has benefits beyond the expected expanse of green.
 A thick, lush carpet of green adds value to your home, absorbs rainfall and reduces soil erosion.
 Plus, a lawn has a unique advantage over other plantscapes: It’s entirely walkable, able to handle foot and paw traffic without worry.

 Choose the type of grass that performs best in your area.
 Warm-season varieties include Bahia, Bermuda, Centipede, St. Augustine and Zoysia.
-Cool-season grasses are Bent Fescue, Kentucky Blue Grass and Perennial Rye Grass.
+Cool-season grasses include Bent Fescue, Kentucky Blue Grass and Perennial Rye Grass.

 6 steps to planting your lawn from seed: